lgeorgieff/javascript/closure_tools/closure_linter/README.md

 [Closure Linter](https://developers.google.com/closure/utilities/) is a python tool written by Google.
 It can be used to check the style of JavaScript code.
-It offers only little custimzation possibiities regarding the JavaScript code and focuses on the official [Google JavaScript style guide](http://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml).
+It offers only little custimization possibilities regarding the JavaScript code and focuses on the official [Google JavaScript style guide](http://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml).

 # Installation
 1. Install [python 2.7.X](https://www.python.org/downloads/)